DinoVukelic/New-Graph-for-Data-Extraction/README.md

 '-----------------------------------
-' Safe function to parse time values '-----------------------------------
+' Safe function to parse time values
+' Returns 0 if not parseable.
+'-----------------------------------
 Function SafeParseTime(ByVal textValue As Variant) As Double
     Dim tmpDate As Date

-    On Error GoTo FailSafe

-    ' 1) If it's already a date/time
+    ' 1) If cell is an error or is Null, skip
+    If IsError(textValue) Or IsNull(textValue) Then
+        SafeParseTime = 0
+        Exit Function
+    End If

+    ' 2) Directly a Date/Time value
     If IsDate(textValue) Then
-        SafeParseTime = CDbl(textValue)  ' convert to Double
+        SafeParseTime = CDbl(textValue)
         Exit Function
     End If

-    ' 2) If numeric fraction between 0 and 1, treat as fraction of a 24-hour day
-    If IsNumeric(textValue) Then
+    ' 3) If numeric fraction between 0 and 1, treat as fraction of a day If IsNumeric(textValue) Then
         If textValue >= 0 And textValue < 1 Then
             SafeParseTime = CDbl(textValue)